Integrate the Shadow

 A child’s biological needs need to be sufficiently met at each stage of development in order for it to grow into an integrated adult.
 These stages are the same ones listed by Sigmund Freud – oral, anal, etc. In advanced societies (i.e. post-nomadic societies), it is rare for a child to have all its developmental needs met, hence the severe degree to which neuroses are widespread among the humans on this planet.
 Any developmental disturbance will induce stress in a child.
 The child can bear this emotional turmoil for only so long.
 If this stress continues for longer than the child can handle, the child’s body blocks the pain by constricting the muscles associated with said pain.

-Psychoanalyst Alexander Lowen uses the anal stage to illustrate this repression in The Voice of the Body (2005).
+Psychoanalyst Alexander Lowen used the anal stage to illustrate this repression in The Voice of the Body (2005).
 He observed that once the anal tensions of a patient were released, the patient’s unconscious memories of overly strict toilet training became conscious.
 The patient felt the raw emotions associated with the stiff regime that had been blocked for decades.
 Such a patient becomes less obstinate and “anal,” personality-wise, once he successfully integrates the formerly blocked energy from the pelvic floor and anal sphincter.
 Life is energy.
-Most people are not nearly as vital as they would be if they’d had been raised to be integrated (have no chronic armor).
+Most people are not nearly as vital as they would be if they had been raised to be integrated (have no chronic armor).

 The Natural Human Enjoys the Gold